 Made from yellow split peas, non-hydrolyzed Pea Protein is:

-- Easily digestible and absorbable
+- Easily digestible and absorbable.

-- Free of soy, gluten, and lactose
+- Free of soy, gluten, and lactose.

-- Well-tolerated by most individuals
+- Well-tolerated by most individuals.

 When most people hear “hemp,” they think of marijuana.
 While Hemp Protein does come from the seed of the Cannabis sativa plant, hemp seeds do not contain the psychoactive or intoxicating compounds.

-Hemp has a broad range of amino acids, digests easily, and has a balanced ratio of essential fatty acids.
+Hemp seed protein is a nutritional powerhouse and excellent source of protein with a broad range of amino acids.
+Plus, it digests easily and has a balanced ratio of essential fatty acids.